 To build a composite address locator, you begin with existing address locators.
 While in the initial phase of building your composite address locator, you should plan your search process.
 For example, you can search an address locator containing local road data first.
 Then, if no satisfactory results appear, you can have the address searched by an address locator containing statewide or national roads.
 Finally, you may want to use an address locator that will search for a specific zone, such as postal code or city.

 When building a composite address locator, you may want to specify which address locators are used based on the values of input address fields.
 For example, if your composite address locator uses a standard address locator that contains road data for a specific city, you may want to filter out any addresses that do not have that particular city name.
 Using selection criteria will disqualify participating address locators that do not meet the criteria on a particular address so that the geocoding process will be more efficient.
 If no selection criteria are specified, addresses will be geocoded against all the participating address locators.

 Selection criteria are used when a table of addresses is geocoded.
 They do not apply when finding addresses in a single-line input in ArcMap.

 The following steps show how to create a composite address locator:

-- Open the Create Composite Address Locator dialog box by using a context menu command or a geoprocessing tool.
+- Open the Create Composite Address Locator dialog box using a context menu command or a geoprocessing tool.